mavaddat-javid-education/Red-DiscordBot/docs/install_linux_mac.rst

     If you want to learn more about virtual environments, see page: `about-venvs`

-We require installing Red into a virtual environment.
+We require installing Edu into a virtual environment.
 Don't be scared, it's very straightforward.

 You have 2 options: